Royce Lewis Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9 to pace MLB.

-- The Blue Jays' 3.77 team ERA ranks seventh among all MLB pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.85).

-- Blue Jays pitchers combine to give up 86 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Blue Jays pitchers combine to surrender 89 total home runs at a rate of 1.3 per game (fourth-most in the league).

-- Richards will start for the Blue Jays, his first of the season.

-- The 30-year-old right-hander has pitched out of the bullpen 21 times this season.

 © 2023 Data Skrive.
 All rights reserved.